ani-laliashvili/snake/README.md

 # snake

-This is an implementation of the snake game using inheritance and the Turtle class.
+This is an implementation of the snake game using the Turtle module.